HolgerBovbjerg/AIS-wiki/README.md

 ## Repository Structure

 - **`docs/`**: Contains all the markdown files for the wiki content.
-  - `projects/`: Details of ongoing projects.
-  - `collaborations/`: Information on collaborations with other teams or institutions.
-  - `practical_info/`: Useful tips and resources for new employees and visitors.
 - **`mkdocs.yml`**: Configuration file for MkDocs.
 Defines the wiki structure, themes, and settings.
 - **`assets/`**: Includes additional files like images or other static assets used in the wiki.